gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to create and import a CSS file into a React component.

+- Learner will be able to choose an appropriate method of including CSS where dynamic styling is required, e.g. theming.

 Example exercise: apply a drop shadow to all buttons in this app.

-### Lesson 4.4: Theming

-Learning objectives:

-- Learner will be able to design and implement a light/dark mode toggle.

-- Learner will be able to choose a maintainable method of writing CSS (inline styles, CSS modules, or direct imports) given that theming is required.